AZAMAN2345/Assignment/README.md

 This C++ program models a simple library system.
 It includes classes for:

 * **Book:**
-    * Stores book information: ISBN, title, author, availability (boolean).
+    * Stores book information: ISBN, title, author, availability.
     * Provides methods for checking out and checking in books.

 * **Patron:**